-Labour expert assessment: an example in second-track reintegration
+Labour expert assessment: example report in second-track reintegration

 A labour expert assessment example helps you understand how conclusions are reached and what an employer and employee are expected to do next.
 In Dutch second-track reintegration, the key question is whether sustainable suitable work with the current employer is still realistic, or whether the search must shift outside the organisation.
 The labour expert translates functional limitations into work options and records this in a report.
 That report then steers the action plan and the reintegration file for UWV.